dutchfarao/Restaurant/README.md

 ## Usage
 Choose the category of food you would like to see, after choose a specific dish to look at a detailed description.

+# Extra

+- Implemented Saving and restoring for every activity state.
+- Beautiful in both portrait and landscape mode.

 # Screenhots